mattblasa/Customer-Churn-Prediction-Project/README.md

 Make offers to tenure customers to increase loyalty and keep them engaged.

-   Churn countplot of the tenure of the customers
+   Image 3: Churn countplot of the tenure of the customers

 <img src="img/5_tenure.png" >

 Make offers to month to month customers and make yearly contract.

-   Churn countplot of the contract of the customers
+   Image 4: Churn countplot of the contract of the customers

 <img src="img/4_contract.png" >